Shot Full of Love

 Shot Full of Love is the fifth studio album by American country music artist Billy Ray Cyrus.
 It features the single "Busy Man", which peaked at number 3 in early 1999, becoming Cyrus's first Top Ten country hit since "Somebody New" in 1993.
 The album's title song is a cover of a song written by songwriter Bob McDill and originally recorded by Juice Newton in 1981, in 1983 by the Nitty Gritty Dirt Band, and a number 73-peaking single in 1990 for Jennifer McCarter and The McCarters.
 "Time for Letting Go" is a cover of the 1990 Jude Cole hit.
-This was also his last studio album for the Mercury Records label.
+"Missing You" was originally recorded by Canadian country music singer Calvin Wiggett in 1995.
+This was also Cyrus’s last studio album for the Mercury Records label.
 The album sold more than 220,000 copies worldwide.
 After that album's release, Billy Ray Cyrus left Mercury Records for Monument Records in 1999.

+Content

+Great American Family profiled Shot Full of Love, describing it as Cyrus's "first collection of deliberately radio-ready tunes, the result of his first full-fledged sessions with the finest musicians on Music Row."
+Cyrus himself said of the album, "I adjusted my music, my attitude and my appearance.
+I let go of the past.
+I just felt that it was time to come back to earth.
+I decided, ‘I’m going to make a completely different album than I’ve ever made."

+The album's title track is a cover of a song originally recorded by Juice Newton and popularized by the Nitty Gritty Dirt Band.
+The song was a staple of Cyrus's set list with his band Sly Dog in the 1980s, before he was signed to his first record deal.